 /media/disk/freeoffice/SoftMaker – that's where the documents and templates go /media/disk/freeoffice/.softmaker – that's where the configuration files go

-TextMaker now installs its default document templates and configuration files into these folders.
+TextMaker then installs its default document templates and configuration files into these folders.
 This can take up to half a minute.
-After that, TextMaker starts.
+Once the installation is complete, TextMaker starts.

-If you like, you can now also copy additional documents and templates to the flash drive.
-Place documents in /media/disk/freeoffice/SoftMaker and templates in /media/disk/freeoffice/SoftMaker/Templates 2012.
+At this point you can copy additional documents and templates to the flash drive, if you want.
+Put documents in /media/disk/freeoffice/SoftMaker and templates in /media/disk/freeoffice/SoftMaker/Templates 2012.